 I also have sugar bowls, cover dishes, pedestal, plates, and tureens.
 My soup tureen is one of my favorite pieces and it came with the original ladle.
 I was heart broken when accidently breaking it a few months ago.

-Tureens and Cake Pedestals.
+Tureens and Cake Pedestals are the most expensive white ironstone.
 A complete tureen will come with the matching lid, the underplate (dish to catch spills) and ladle.
 Tureens are highly sought after and can be found from $75-exceeding $800.

 The tureen that I have is not English but American Ironstone from Red Cliff, Chicago, USA (see photo below).
 This piece circulated in 1960 and is not super old like some of my other pieces from England that dates back in the early 1800s.

 Another highly sought-after piece of white ironstone are cake pedestals.
 And they can be very pricey.
 If you come across a cake pedestal, you can expect to pay in upwards of $350+.
 Rarely, do I see white ironstone cake pedestals unless damaged priced less than $350.
 I have one pedestal but no cake pedestals.
 I keep hoping to stumble across one in a yard sale.
 You know when someone doesn’t know what they truly have and sells it for $5.